Quackit Logo

 Before we start creating our own graphic, lets look at some examples of web graphics.

 Photo Photo of Milford Sound, New Zealand Photos are becoming increasingly popular too, especially with so many digital cameras and camera phones available these days.
 Photos are usually either scanned into the computer, or imported directly from a digital camera.
-Once the photo is saved on the computer, you can make adjustments, re-size it, and then save it in JPEG format.
+Once the photo is saved on the computer, you can make adjustments, re-size it, and then save it in PNG or JPEG format.

 Depending on the image, a decorative graphic can be created using illustration software such as Adobe Illustrator, or image editing software such as Photoshop or GIMP.
-It is then exported to GIF format.
+It is then exported to PNG or GIF format.

 Web Graphics - Properties